Hunter19823/Pathfinder-2e-Thieving-Waters-Campaign/Campaign Characters/Wavesong.md

   - Interacted with [[Echo]] at a tavern needing help to investigate the lighthouse.

 ## Notes
-- [[Wavesong]] is motivated by a desire to learn new healing techniques and help others, driven by curiosity and a deep-seated responsibility to their home.
+- [[Campaign Characters/Wavesong]] is motivated by a desire to learn new healing techniques and help others, driven by curiosity and a deep-seated responsibility to their home.